rapid7/insightconnect-plugins/url_utils/help.md

 ## Troubleshooting

-For the Base64 decode action, be sure that the input contains valid Base64 data.
+For the URL decode action, be sure that the input contains valid percent-encoded data.

-If the Base64 you're decoding contains any non UTF-8 characters the plugin will fail.
+If the URL you're decoding contains any non UTF-8 characters the plugin will fail.
 To remedy this issue, there's a option to set how errors are to be handled.
 These options are "replace" and "ignore".
-Replace will change all non UTF-8 characters to `\uffd` or `?`.
+Replace will change all non-UTF-8 characters to `\uffd` or `?`.
 While ignore will drop the character from the output.

 # Version History